retro-vault/zxspec48-app/README.md

 # zxspec48-app

-Minimal ZX Spectrum 48K C project using SDCC with a custom `crt0` and SDCC's default z80 libraries.
+Minimal ZX Spectrum 48K C project with Docker-based SDCC builds, using a custom `crt0` and SDCC's default z80 libraries.

 ## What this project does